example42/Example42-tutorials/slides/PuppetTutorial/30_ScalingPuppet.md

   Use a [setup with Passenger](http://docs.puppetlabs.com/guides/passenger.html) to have multiple PuppetMasters childs on different CPUs

-  Disable Store Configs if you don't use them
+  Disable Store Configs if not used

     storeconfigs = false